Your Giro d’Italia road trip

-We like the Merchant Hotel in Belfast (and not just for its cocktail bar), Tepee Valley campsite in Markethill, County Armagh (your choice of yurt or log cabin), and Merrion Mews in Dublin (right in the heart of the Georgian quarter).
+Merchant Hotel in Belfast (and not just for its cocktail bar), Tepee Valley campsite in Markethill, County Armagh (your choice of yurt or log cabin), and Merrion Mews in Dublin (right in the heart of the Georgian quarter).
 But to make sure you never miss a minute of the Giro drama, why not hire a camper vanand follow the riders at every stage?

 So there you have it – an easy guide to preparing for your very own Giro d’Italia challenge.
 All you need now is to enjoy the ride.